yicichen01/Voraa-Deal-Breaker-Engine/README.md

 Earlier project research showed that users respond best when GenTags are concrete, curated, and shown at the right decision moment.
 Tags are most useful when they help users **filter and confirm**, not when they feel vague, excessive, or promotional.
 The report therefore recommends redesigning GenTags as a more practical decision toolkit for discovery.

-**Completed research artifact: current journey map used to synthesize discovery friction, drop-off points, and product opportunities.**
+**Current journey map used to synthesize discovery friction, drop-off points, and product opportunities.**

 ![User Journey Map](results/sample_outputs/user_journey_map.png)